thuehn/Minstrel-Blues/README.md

 ## Do you want to contribute ?
 Everybody can participate, and any help is highly appreciated.
 Feel free to send pull requests or open a new issue via GitHub.
-- testing Minstrel-Blues performance
+- testing Minstrel-Blues and its performance in your environment
-- reviewing kernel patches
+- reviewing kernel patches (get your hands on QUILT to work with patch series)

+### Supporters and Developers
+- Sven Venz from TU-Berlin
+- Felix Fietkau (aka nbd) from OpenWrt
+- Bastian Bittorf from Freifunk Weimar
+- Alina Friedrichsen

 ### How to reference to  Minstrel-Blues ?
 Just use the following bibtex :